James E. Grunig: Biography

-He was Assistant Professor, Land Tenure Center, University of Wisconsin, 1968–69, and then Assistant Professor(1969–72).
+He was an assistant Professor, Land Tenure Center, University of Wisconsin, 1968–69, and then Assistant Professor(1969–72).
 Associate Professor (1972-78) and Full Professor (1978–99), all at the College of Journalism, University of Maryland.
-From 1999 until his retirement in 2005 he was Professor in the Department of Communication, University of Maryland; following that, he has been Emeritus Professor in that department.
+From 1999 until his retirement in 2005, he was Professor in the Department of Communication, University of Maryland; following that, he was an emeritus Professor in that department.

 Work

 His theories including the four models of Public Relations: